 Love, Joy & Celebration, Friendship, Forgiveness, Thankfulness and Trust.
 Father Roger Clarke from St Mary’s Church regularly leads worship in school and we visit Church several times a year to take part in special services.

-We currently hold the Religious Education Gold Quality Mark, the Silver Sing Up Award and the e-safety award.
 Our curriculum is rich and varied and regularly enhanced by trips outside school or visitors into school.
 Individual instrumental music lessons are available in school at a small cost.
 All our classrooms are fitted with interactive whiteboards and we have an ever growing collection of i-pads for pupils use.

 “Eccleston is a kind, warm and loving school where everyone cares for each other.” – Jessica, Year 6